 3.1 Space segment

-The IRNSS space segment comprises 7/11 satellites – three GSO and 4/8 nonGSO– which function as celestial reference points transmitting precisely time encoded navigation signals from space.
+The IRNSS space segment comprises seven satellites (three GSO satellites and four I-GSO satellites) which function as celestial reference points transmitting precisely time encoded navigation signals from space.
 The IRNSS constellation is visible from all points over the service area all the time.

-The Indian SBAS GAGAN segment shall comprise three geostationary navigation payloads transmitting GPS like signals in the L1 and L5 frequency bands.

-The GINS will comprise 24 satellites in three orbital planes with an inclination of 42 degrees to the equatorial plane.
-The operational constellation of 24 satellites will have a 14 hours 4 minutes and 42 s orbit with a semi measure axis of about 23 222 km.
+Four more I-GSO satellites are planned to be added to the constellation in the near future.

 3.2 Ground segment

 The IRNSS ground segment controls the entire IRNSS constellation, monitors satellite health and uploads data for subsequent broadcast to the users.
 The ground segment receives the satellite transmissions and the key elements such as data, clock synchronization and orbit ephemeris are calculated from measurements made by a network of ground stations deployed in the service area.

-The ground segment provides the following functions:

-– constellation management and satellite control;
+Main elements of the ground segment are given below:

+IRNSS Satellite Control Facility (IRSCF) provides the functions of constellation management and satellite control, spacecraft housekeeping and performance monitoring and mission data uplinks.

-– navigation and integrity processing and control;
+Indian Navigation Centre (INC) houses the navigation software which does the functions of navigation and integrity processing and control.

-– spacecraft housekeeping and performance monitoring;

-– mission data uplinks.
+IRNSS range and Integrity Monitoring Stations (IRIMS) are used for facilitating continuous one-way ranging of the IRNSS satellite and for integrity determination of the IRNSS constellation.
+These IRIMS continually track navigation signals of the IRNSS constellation and transmit data containing pseudo-range and carrier phase information to INC.

+IRNSS Network Timing (IRNWT) facility provides stable timing reference to IRNSS.

+IRNSS CDMA Ranging Stations (IRCDR) carry out precise two-way ranging operations.

 The GAGAN ground segment consists of satellite control stations called Indian Land Uplink Stations (INLUS) and a set of Indian Reference Stations called INRESs.
 The data from the INRESs is collected and analysed at the Master Control Center (MCC) and the necessary corrections are uplinked to the GAGAN navigation payloads.

-The GINS ground segment will control the GINS constellation, monitoring of satellite health and uploading data for subsequent broadcast users.
-The key elements of this data, clock synchronization and orbit ephemeris will be calculated from measurements made by a network of widely separated stations.
-The ground segment will also provide constellation management and satellite control, navigation and integrity processing and control, spacecraft housekeeping and TT&C functions and mission data uplinks.

 3.3 User segment

-The IRNSS user segment, the GAGAN user segment and the GINS user segment consist of a collection of all user sets and their support equipment.
-The user segment typically consists of an antenna, IRNSS/GAGAN/GINS receiver, computer and input/output device.
-An integrated GNSS receiver capable of receiving data from IRNSS, GAGAN, GINS, GPS, Galileo, GLONASS and other constellations is also envisaged as part of the user segment.
+The IRNSS user segment and the GAGAN user segment consist of a collection of all user sets and their support equipment.
+The user segment typically consists of an antenna, IRNSS/GAGAN receiver, computer and input/output device.
+An integrated GNSS receiver capable of receiving data from IRNSS, GAGAN, GPS, Galileo, GLONASS and other constellations is also envisaged as part of the user segment.

-4 IRNSS, GAGAN and GINS signals structures
+4 IRNSS and GAGAN signals structures

 4.1 IRNSS signal structure

 The IRNSS signals are centred at 1 176.45 MHz and 1 575.42 MHz.
-The narrow signal is a 1 MHz BPSK signal transmitting gold codes.
+The narrowband signal is a 1 MHz BPSK signal transmitting Gold codes.

 The wider IRNSS signal is modulated with BOC (5,2) modulations.
 The BOC modulation is a measure to form the spectral shape of a transmitted signal.
 BOC type signals are usually expressed in the form BOC (fsub,fchip) where frequencies are indicated as multiples of the chip rate of 1.023 Mcps.